Flip the Frog: Home media

-All of Flip's cartoons were compiled on the French Mk2/Lobster Films 2004 2 disc DVD set "Flip the Frog".
-Twenty-seven of Flip's cartoons are included in the two DVD collections "Cartoons That Time Forgot: The Ub Iwerks Collection Vol. 1 and 2."
+Thirty-seven of Flip's cartoons were compiled on the French Mk2/Lobster Films 2004 2-disc DVD set Flip the Frog.
+Twenty-seven of Flip's cartoons are included in the two DVD collections Cartoons That Time Forgot: The Ub Iwerks Collection, Vol. 1 and 2.

-Another early Flip short, Little Orphan Willie, while not included on either of those DVDs, is included on the DVD collection "Return of the 30s Characters" from Thunderbean Animation.
+Another early Flip short, Little Orphan Willie, while not included on any of the above DVD releases, is included on the DVD collection Return of the 30s Characters from Thunderbean Animation.

-A complete Blu-ray set of restored Flip the Frog cartoons is in production from Thunderbean Animation; the set itself was planned to be released in mid-September, 2022 but is currently delayed as of October 17, 2022.
+All thirty-eight of Flip's cartoons were released and restored from the original camera negatives on Blu-ray in October 2023 by Thunderbean Animation.
+The Blu-ray has an introduction by documentary filmmaker and Ub Iwerks' granddaughter Leslie Iwerks.

 In popular culture

-A clip of the character dancing from Fiddlesticks is featured on a television set in the music video for Eminem's song "The Real Slim Shady", which the viewer laughs at.
+A clip of the character tap-dancing on a turtle from Fiddlesticks is featured on a television set in the music video for Eminem's song "The Real Slim Shady", which a viewer laughs at.

+Footage from Room Runners is featured during the intro sequence of the Futurama episode "Children of a Lesser Bog".

+In the Muppet Babies episode "The Great Muppet Cartoon Show", footage from "Funny Face" appears during the "We Love Cartoons" song.

+In the 2013 video game Grand Theft Auto V, an animated movie called Bip the Dog is mentioned, which is a play on Flip the Frog.